shenwei356/csvtk/doc/docs/usage.md

   -C, --comment-char string    lines starting with commment-character will be ignored. if your header row starts with '#', please assign "-C" another rare symbol, e.g. '$' (default "#")
   -d, --delimiter string       delimiting character of the input CSV file (default ",") -h, --help                   help for csvtk
-  -E, --ignore-empty-row       ignore empty row
+  -E, --ignore-empty-row       ignore empty rows
+  -I, --ignore-illegal-row     ignore illegal rows
   -l, --lazy-quotes            if given, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field
   -H, --no-header-row          specifies that the input CSV file does not have header row -j, --num-cpus int           number of CPUs to use (default value depends on your computer) (default 16)